 The epic comedy series FRIENDS is available on Netflix globally except for in 5 countries, Australia, America, Austria, Germany, and New Zealand.
-The company had acquired global rights to Seinfeld and Friends however, the local rights were purchased by STAN.
+The company acquired global rights to Seinfeld and Friends however, the local rights are under STAN.

 Coming to Breaking Bad, the series that had audiences all over the world go crazy, is also not available in Australia and New Zealand only.

-Australia also misses out on series like Doctor Who, Lost, The West Wing, and Twin Peaks as well as classic movies such as Pulp Fiction and Forrest Gump.
+Australia also misses out on series like Doctor Who, Lost, The West Wing, and Twin Peaks.

 So which countries have the best libraries?
 It’s definitely not the United States that we know now!

-But if you want to browse through the A-list content, now you know, it’s South Korean or the Swiss library that has the most awarded shows.
-Not the American as per common belief.
+But if you want to browse through the A-list content, now you know, it’s South Korean or the Swiss library.

 And we really have no clue what’s up with Netflix showing Lost in Japan and South Korea only!